jcouball/odin-mastermind/README.md

 ## TODO

-* Do not allow duplicate moves
-* Allow the player to select to be the code maker or code breaker.
-The other player is the computer.
 * Input name for human player and use that instead of "code maker" or "code breaker"
 * Improve how the computer makes guesses using [these strategies for solving Mastermind](https://puzzling.stackexchange.com/questions/546/clever-ways-to-solve-mastermind)